RefikJaija/petStore/README.md

     Simple Buying: When a user "buys" a pet, the app just finds the first available and affordable pet without an owner.

-How to Get It Running (Super Easy!)
+How to Get It Running

 What You'll Need: